litmuschaos/litmus/docs/experiments/categories/cassandra/cassandra-pod-delete.md

 ### Liveness check of cassandra

-The cassandra liveness can be tuned with `CASSANDRA_LIVENESS_CHECK` env.
+- The cassandra liveness can be tuned with `CASSANDRA_LIVENESS_CHECK` env.
 Provide `CASSANDRA_LIVENESS_CHECK` as `enabled` to enable the liveness check and provide `CASSANDRA_LIVENESS_CHECK` as `disabled` to skip the liveness check.
+The default value is disabled.
-The cassandra liveness image can be provided at `CASSANDRA_LIVENESS_IMAGE`.
+- The cassandra liveness image can be provided at `CASSANDRA_LIVENESS_IMAGE`.
-The cassandra liveness pod performs the CRUD operations to verify the liveness of cassandra.
+- The cassandra liveness pod performs the CRUD operations to verify the liveness of cassandra.
 It creates the keyspace with `KEYSPACE_REPLICATION_FACTOR` keyspace factor.

 Use the following example to tune this:
 <references to the sample manifest>